Christina Sensale MSc, MA, Adv Dip Psy. UKCP, MBACP

 97 Mortimer Street

 I am a qualified Integrative Psychotherapist and Counsellor with over 10 years experience, registered with the UKCP and a registered member of the BACP.
-I work from two locations in Central London where I provide a safe, confidential environment in which you can discuss your feelings and concerns.
+I work from two locations - in Central London and South Manchester, where I provide a safe, confidential environment in which you can discuss your feelings and concerns.

 I imagine that you may have clicked onto this site because something in your life is not how you want it to be.
 Perhaps you are feeling unhappy, are experiencing relationship difficulties or finding the pressures of your family or work life difficult to cope with.
 Perhaps you have experienced some sort of loss - a bereavement, the ending of a relationship or job.
 Or maybe you are struggling to deal with the impact of earlier life events which still need to be resolved.